-Deficiency: Specific deficiency syndromes are rare in humans but lower than normal levels are commonly seen on micronutrient testing.
-Low levels can be an indicator of chronic poor intake of green vegetables, nuts, beans and fish unless it is caused by recent illness or medical treatments such as diuretics, antibiotics, painkillers and steroids, which can impair absorption or increase renal excretion.
-Serum levels (measured routinely) are not as good an indicator as red cell magnesiums which is included in the cancer risk nutritional profile.
-Magnesium deficiency can impact on vitamin D function. number of chemotherapy agents can deplete magnesium (mg) but particularly cisplatin, oxaliplatin and erbitux (cetuximab) – if you are receiving these drugs, it’s advisable to make an extra effort to eat more Mg containing foods.
+Deficiency: Specific deficiency syndromes are rare in humans, but lower than normal levels are commonly seen during micronutrient testing.
+Low levels can be an indicator of chronic poor intake of green vegetables, nuts, beans and fish, or could alternatively be a response to recent illness or medical treatments such as diuretics, antibiotics, painkillers and steroids, which can impair absorption or increase renal excretion.
+A number of chemotherapy agents can deplete magnesium (mg), particularly cisplatin, oxaliplatin and erbitux (cetuximab).
+If you are receiving these drugs, it’s advisable to make an extra effort to eat more food containing Mg.
 Very low levels can cause fatigue, insomnia, poor memory, muscular cramps, tremor, fasciculation’s, muscle weakness and an increased risk of nausea, low mood and peripheral nerve damage during chemotherapy.
-Severe deficiency can cause an abnormal heart beats (arrhythmia), prolongation of the QT interval, muscle spams, delirium and hallucinations.
+Severe deficiency can cause abnormal heartbeats (arrhythmia), prolongation of the QT interval, muscle spasms, delirium and hallucinations.

 The RDA is between 320 – 420 mg/day.
-Optimal serum levels are between 0.7-1.0 micromols/l and the more relevant red cell magnesium levels are between 2.1-3.0 mmols/
+Optimal serum levels are between 0.7-1.0 micromols/l, while red cell magnesium levels should be between 2.1-3.0 mmols/l.

-In summary common sources of dietary magnesium include:
+In summary, common sources of dietary magnesium include: